Why do we do so many songs with movements, especially for young learners? It doesn’t seem connected, but we keep...Read More

 We also know children learn in different ways; we practice differentiated instruction to respect different styles of learning and enable our students to reach their full potential.

-Along with our Bilingual Programs, French and Mandarin Language courses are also offered to all students who wish to learn French or Mandarin from the age of 3 years old and up.
+Along with our Bilingual Programs, French and Mandarin Language courses are offered to all students who wish to learn French or Mandarin from the age of 3 years old and up.

 Every year, we celebrate the language options at CIS through various events bringing together our school community.
 Our language assembly, prepared by our students, is an opportunity for them to share their interest in these programs with the entire CIS community.